beatricericafortcx/group-exercise-submission/README.md

+### Cathay Pacific
-# Cathay Pacific <br/>2017 IT Graduate Trainee Assessment Centre <br/>Group Exercise
+# 2017 IT Graduate Trainee Assessment Centre Group Exercise
 To submit your files:
 - Click the 'Upload File' button above
 <br/>*or*